 - Inflammation of the brain

 Trans fats are one of the main reasons I don’t eat fast foods anymore.
 Almost all of it is cooked in shortening (pure hydrogenated oil).
-It’s a shame.
+Yeah, I know.
+Every time I drive past McDonald’s, I think of poison.
+They’re feeding people poison.

 Because of the many health risks associated with trans fats, I aim to eliminate them from my household completely.
-I can’t bring myself to buy foods for my child that I know do damage to his body.
-Neither can I eat them.
+I can’t bring myself to buy foods for my child that I know will damage to his body.
+Neither can I eat them and I hope you’ll make the same conclusion for yourself.

 Ingredients Or Chemicals?